William Nicholas Hailmann: Works

 He translated Froebel's Education of Man into English (1890), and edited Erziehungsblaetter (1870–83) and Kindergarten Messenger and New Education (1876–84).
-From 1883 to 1894, he was one of the chief contributors of the National Educators' Association in the interest of the kindergarten and other features of the new education.
+From 1883 to 1894, he was one of the chief contributors of the National Education Association in the interest of the kindergarten and other features of the new education.

 Family

 He married Eudora Lucas of Louisville on 24 December 1857.
 She was an associate in his efforts to introduce the kindergarten system to the United States.
 She died in 1904, and he married Helena Kuhn of Detroit on 25 December 1907.